AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

 For the GNAT Pro compilation switches, additional options which do not influence code generation, e.g. controlling warnings or confirming compiler defaults, are allowed.

+The Runtime Library Profile indication conveys the --RTS switch for which the Qualification Environment should be setup, designating a runtime library delivered with the GNAT Pro toolchain.
+Tool Users shall have their toolchain setup to compile programs with a :literal:`--RTS` switch as well, designating a runtime with a ``system.ads`` identical to the qualification one.

 Installation, Documentation and Qualified Interface
 ---------------------------------------------------